 Recognize the symptoms and risk factors for chronic migraine

-More than 4 million American adults live with chronic migraine, and those numbers grow each year.
+More than 4 million American adults live with chronic migraines, and those numbers grow each year.
 Receiving an accurate diagnosis is the first step in understanding your chronic migraine and finding a treatment plan that provides the relief you deserve.
 If you’re trying to prevent your episodic migraine from worsening, or if you suspect your migraine attack frequency may qualify as chronic, read on to learn more about your symptoms, your risk factors, and when it’s time to speak with a headache specialist.

 What is Chronic Migraine?